-After crunching the numbers and really closely monitoring what I’ve been spending on, I realized something.
-The real question is, What in the world did I spend on before?
+After crunching the numbers and really closely monitoring what I’ve been spending, I realized something.
+The real question is: what in the world did I spend on before?

 Breaking it down:

 I had $25,000 in debt to pay off after school.
 My tuition was paid for, but I had things like rent, books, and food that needed to be covered as well.
-When I was making a large salary, I also paid about half of my income, since I had no write-offs, in some form of taxes, medicare, or social security, none of which were directly benefitting me.
+When I was making a large salary, I also paid about half of my income, since I had no write-offs, in some form of taxes, covering things like Medicare or social security, none of which were directly benefitting me.

-I still had to save for my own retirement because social security alone isn’t enough and I covered a lot of my own medical costs as we don’t have socialized medicine in the US and medicare is only for those over 67 years old.
+I still had to save for my own retirement because social security alone isn’t enough, and I covered a lot of my own medical costs as we don’t have socialized medicine in the US, and Medicare is only for those generally 65 years old and over.